Loudness Compliance Applications

 Compliance with program loudness specifications is now a mandated reality in many regions of the world.
 Although use of hardware processors at the output of a playout centre seems an easy solution, this has been proven time and time again to be only a short term fix, leading to client dissatisfaction with the level of processing that is applied to the audio.
 The quality of your output will be improved by moving the compliance processing upstream, and with using one of our trusted solutions.

-Loudness compliance is available as a module within our automated audio workflow system, Engine, or as our standalone/desktop application, Eff.
+Loudness compliance is available as a module within our automated audio workflow system, Engine, or using our standalone/desktop application, Eff.

 Our Loudness compliance software is compatible with a range of Loudness standards.